io7m/io7m/README.md

 Hello!

-You probably want the [io7m-com](https://www.github.com/io7m-com/) organization.
+In 2026-06, I migrated to [Codeberg](https://codeberg.org/io7m-com).
+You should probably go there instead.

 This `io7m` account is my personal account, and mostly has artistic works and experimental repositories.
+It is also used to interact with projects that are on GitHub.